Practical thought #3

 6. Invest my own money in stocks to understand the job firsthand.

-See my other post for what this process looked like in detail - This was not ground breaking, each individual step looks achievable, and it was.
+(I delve into the specifics of this process in another post).
+This wasn't groundbreaking; each individual step seemed achievable, and ultimately, it was.
 It worked.
-I eventually landed an equities role because I followed a clear path.
+I eventually landed an equities role because I followed a clear path, step by step.
 The lesson?
-Big goals need small, deliberate steps.
+Big goals are conquered through a series of small, deliberate actions.

-Now the tricky part is depending on your goal, you may not know what the right process is.
-I will dive deeper into this in a future post but the trick is finding the right mentors to refine it—people who’ve already achieved what you’re chasing.
+Now, the tricky part is that depending on your goal, you may not initially know the optimal process.
+I'll explore this further in a future chapter, but the key is often finding the right mentors, models, or resources to help you refine your approach—learning from people who’ve already achieved what you’re chasing.

 Example 2: The Six-Pack Principle